|

 Planting

 The best time to plant Ranunculus in warm climates is during fall.
 The flowers are planted from bulbs.
 Establish the bulbs 1-2 in. deep.
-Plant the Persian Buttercup bulbs with the tip facing upwards and cover with soil.
+Plant the Persian Buttercup bulbs with the tip facing upwards and cover them with soil.

 If you are growing the flowers in an area with colder temperatures, plant the in early spring.
 They will have better chances of survival because the threat of frost has passed.